Preventing Relapse: Finding Self-Confidence and Control in Recovery

 Relapse among those in recovery from addiction can be somewhat common, but it doesn’t have to be.
-Here are some tips on how to avoid it.
+Here are some tips on how on preventing relapse.

 This same result has been found in studies of virtually every other substance abused by people today.
 These findings seem to indicate that this is a huge part of the underlying causes of addiction in general and is not specific to cocaine or any other drug in particular.
 So, if our brains are hardwired to use drugs or alcohol in response to stress even after treatment, how can we hope to stay clean and sober in the stressful environment of “real life”?

-For most people struggling to overcome the urge to use, the answer can be found in actively practicing Relapse Prevention techniques, a vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.
+For most people struggling to overcome the urge to use, the answer can be found in actively practicing in preventing relapse using different techniques.
+A vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.

 Without ingrained relapse prevention techniques, most people in recovery from addiction are virtually guaranteed to backslide into substance abuse, picking up the old habits right where they left off.
 In treatment, it is not enough to simply help the patient get clean and send them on their way.
 We must help them to discover the ability to stay clean and to keep on the path of leading a healthier and more productive lifestyle.
 We must help them find the tools that they need to remain substance-free after they graduate from their program.